 Hi again.
 The best way to see what I'm about is to click around this site and read whatever strikes your fancy — or email me! — but here are a few notes about where I've worked, what I'm interested in, and who has decided I'm promising enough to fund.

 My work has been published in High Country News, the Washington Post, the LA Review of Books Blarb, Nieman Storyboard, and more.
 I've worked in newsrooms at the Montana Standard in Butte (Summer 2017) and Montana Public Radio (currently).
 You'll find work from all these on this website.

 I've recently begun learning to play roller derby, perhaps the most fun sport ever invented.
 My greatest derby disappointment so far is that I can only use one of my long list of excellent name ideas — so if you're looking for a funny and slightly violent alter ego, please be in touch, as I have extras.

-The Open Notebook/Burroughs Wellcome Fund Science Writing Fellowship (will begin July 2018)
+The Open Notebook/Burroughs Wellcome Fund Science Writing Fellowship (2018)